Diving Oxygen Sensor- A Key Component of a Refirstname.lastname@example.org

-What is a diving Oxygen sensor?
+What is a Diving Oxygen Sensor?

-• Sensor should not be stored in dry environment as it can shorten the life of sensor by causing evaporation of liquid electrolyte.
+• Sensor should not be stored in very dry environment as it can shorten the life of sensor by causing evaporation of liquid electrolyte.

 • Oxygen sensor should be stored at room temperature or in a refrigerator: cooler temperature will reduce the chemical reaction of the sensor and minimize sensor decay.
 Sensor should never be frozen, freezing of electrolyte can permanently damage the sensor.